yomojo/yomojo.github.io-web/_home/featured.markdown

 I wake up naturally at 6am, no need to use an alarm.
 I wash my face and mouth with cold water and then drink a little water.
 For about an hour I do some Hanna Somatics and Yoga.
 The Yoga comprises of pranayama, meditation and a few asanas.

-I fast for about 12 hours, so I won't eat anything until about 9am.
-Lunch is the main meal of the day, frequently a curry.
-In the afternoon, after a nap (if I've had one), I’ll have fruit or cake.
-In the evening, around 6pm I’ll have a small meal.
+I don't eat for about 16 hours.
+I try to stop eating at around 8pm and I'll start eating at about 12pm the next day.
+From 12pm to 8pm I'll eat whatever I feel like.
+There is never a set pattern but it has to be simple most of the time.
 The food I cook varies, but to get an idea take a look at the recipes in the [Baked not Fried](https://yomojo.co.uk/baked/) section.
 Sometimes I might even have porridge.
 Generally I dislike eating late after 8pm I tend not to eat anything if possible.

-I go to sleep from 10:30pm, depending on how many sleep cycles I want to achieve before my wake up time.
+I go to sleep from 9:30pm, depending on how many sleep cycles I want to achieve before my wake up time.
 There are no phones, tv, computers, etc. in the room.
 The bedroom is for three things, sleep, reading and sex.

 Do I wish my plant-based life had started sooner?
 Yes, but I'm grateful for the journey and I’m content that I did.
 One of the best things I have done.